-- 2. If the relevant student has applied for the final examination, the Executive Board shall confer the degree subsequent to ascertaining that the student complies with the conditions specified in Article 2.
-The awarding of the certificate may be postponed at the relevant student's request. - 3.
-The ESL Examinations Administration Department must register the final examination and must notify the Education Executive Agency (DUO) of this. - 4.
+- 2. student may respond to any incorrect statements within ten working days, and may request that the awarding of the certificate be postponed until a later date.
+The Executive Board will confer the degree on expiry of the ten-day response period. - 3.
+If the relevant student has applied for the final examination, the Executive Board shall confer the degree subsequent to ascertaining that the student complies with the conditions specified in Article 2.
+The awarding of the certificate may be postponed at the relevant student's request. - 4.
+The ESL Examinations Administration Department must register the final examination and must notify the Education Executive Agency (DUO) of this. - 5.
 Students may personally collect their certificate and diploma supplement at the Erasmus Student Service Centre desk, or (if applicable) they may be awarded these documents during an extraordinary session held by the ESL Examination Board.